prce1/discord-bot/README.md

 After setting all these up, just save the file and run yarn|npm start in your console, and you're good to go!

+##### It should be noted that this is a work in progress, and should only be taken as such.